Hitler's Willing Executioners: Reception

 Hitler's Willing Executioners also drew controversy with the publication of two critical articles: "Daniel Jonah Goldhagen's 'Crazy' Thesis", by the American political science professor Norman Finkelstein and initially published in the UK political journal New Left Review, and "Historiographical review: Revising the Holocaust", written by the Canadian historian Ruth Bettina Birn and initially published in the Historical Journal of Cambridge.
 These articles were later published as the book A Nation on Trial: The Goldhagen Thesis and Historical Truth.
 In response to their book, Goldhagen sought a retraction and apology from Birn, threatening at one point to sue her for libel and according to Salon declaring Finkelstein "a supporter of Hamas".
 The force of the counterattacks against Birn and Finkelstein from Goldhagen's supporters was described by Israeli journalist Tom Segev as "bordering on cultural terrorism ...
 The Jewish establishment has embraced Goldhagen as if he were Mr Holocaust himself ...
 All this is absurd, because the criticism of Goldhagen is backed up so well."

 The Austrian-born American historian Raul Hilberg has stated that Goldhagen is "totally wrong about everything.
 Totally wrong.
 Exceptionally wrong."
 Hilberg also wrote in an open letter on the eve of the book launch at the U.S. Holocaust Memorial Museum that "The book is advertised as something that will change our thinking.
 It can do nothing of the sort.
 To me it is worthless, all the hype by the publisher notwithstanding".
 Yehuda Bauer was similarly condemnatory, questioning how an institute such as Harvard could award a doctorate for a work which so "slipped through the filter of critical scholarly assessment".
 Bauer also suggested that Goldhagen lacked familiarity with sources not in English or German, which thereby excluded research from Polish and Israeli sources writing in Hebrew, among others, all of whom had produced important research in the subject that would require a more subtle analysis.
 Bauer also argued that these linguistic limitations substantially impaired Goldhagen from undertaking broader comparative research into European antisemitism, which would have demanded further refinements to his analysis.

 Goldhagen replied to his critics in an article Motives, Causes, and Alibis: A Reply to My Critics:

 Ruth Bettina Birn and Volker Riess recognised the need to examine the primary sources (the Police Battalion investigation records) Goldhagen had cited and determine if Goldhagen had applied the historical method in his research.
 Their task was complicated by the way that "Goldhagen's book [had] neither a bibliography nor a listing of archival sources".
 Their conclusions were that Goldhagen's analysis of the records:

+Historian Richard J. Evans was highly critical, saying of Goldhagen's work: